All Episodes

 So you don't want the government to have this power without a warrant.

-There's something called a gates notification.
+There's something called a Gates notification.

-Eight members of Congress are notified, are supposed to be notified if any member of Congress is surveilled.
+Eight members of Congress are notified, are supposed to be notified, if any member of Congress is surveilled.

-Number one, they shouldn't be survey surveilling us, they shouldn't be listening to our conversations, but if they did, there's supposed to be some kind of protection.
+But if they did, there's supposed to be some kind of protection.

 Because if there wasn't, maybe it didn't happen, but it also could be maybe the surveillance of the surveillance, the watchers of the watchers, maybe you're not watching closely enough.

-Let me just give you the numbers that that CERCA is reporting and and even the clapper acknowledged in these hearings, and that is from the NSA, in other words, the number of unmasking requests that were granted by the NSA from 2015 to 2016.
+And that is from the NSA, in other words, the number of unmasking requests that were granted by the NSA from 2015 to 2016.

-Now he's saying 1954, I believe, or 1900 and something, but that's up from six hundred and fifty-four in twenty fifteen.
+Now, he's saying 1954, I believe, or 1,900 and something, but that's up from 654 in 2015.

-If somebody is picked up on a legitimate surveillance mission, and where they're surveilling in the case of Mike Flynn, the Russian ambassador, and it's an incidental pickup of an American because they don't have a warrant to wiretap or surveil an American citizen without probable cause, that's where the Fourth Amendment comes in.
+If somebody is picked up on a legitimate surveillance mission and where they're surveilling in the case of Mike Flynn, the Russian ambassador, and it's an incidental pickup of an American because they don't have a warrant to wiretap or surveil an American citizen without probable cause, that's where the Fourth Amendment comes in.

-There's supposed to be a process called minimization, and I am told by Devin Nunez, who is the head of the Intel Committee in the House that they're supposed to also, when they write up any American, they're not supposed to identify the American, and they only refer in the report to a American.
+There's supposed to be a process called minimization, and I am told by Devin Nunez, who is the head of the Intel Committee in the House, that they're supposed to also, when they write up any American, they're not supposed to identify the American, and they only refer in the report to a American.

 And to then go out and request at the top levels of the intelligence community who those individuals are that were caught up in incidental surveillance is very unusual.

-But this seems to have become standard operating procedure in an election year impacting all of those around the president and all of those like yourself in the Republican Party and those running for president.
+But this seems to have become standard operating procedure in an election year, impacting all of those around the president and all of those like yourself in the Republican Party and those running for president.

 And there have been former members of the National Security Council who have said that they never unmasked anybody.

-So if Susan Rice was going along unmasking people in the Trump administration or the upcoming Trump administration, uh it's a little bit uh of a stretch for her to try to prove that this was not political since it isn't really part of her job.
+So if Susan Rice was going along unmasking people in the Trump administration or the upcoming Trump administration, it's a little bit of a stretch for her to try to prove that this was not political since it isn't really part of her job.

-Now, if she says, Oh, I was investigating the Russian connection, that's not her job either.
+Now, if she says, oh, I was investigating the Russian connection, that's not her job either.

 That's the FBI's job if there is such a problem.

-It was a it was a felony.
+It was a— It was a felony.

 Without question, a crime and a felony.

-But to tell you the truth, everything they're accusing Flynn of discussing sanctions with the Russians is not a crime.
+But to tell you the truth, everything they're accusing Flynn of, discussing sanctions with the Russians, is not a crime.

 You can say it's inadvisable.

-You can say you should have been more forthcoming with the Trump administration, that's why he was let go.
+You can say he should have been more forthcoming with the Trump administration.

 But you can also say that it is absolutely against the law to listen to conversations of high ranking.